microsoft/hack-together/README.md

 **ℹ️ Hack Together winners will be selected as per the following judging criterias:**
 1. Does the app work?
 2. Does the app use the Microsoft Graph .NET SDK?
-3. How creative, innovative and polish the app is?
+3. How creative, innovative, and polished is the app?
 ---
 <p align="center">
   <img src="./assets/footer.png" alt="Hack Together footer"/>